floydhub/floyd-docs/docs/guides/restart_job.md

 command takes a `<job_name>`, and allows the same `[OPTIONS]` and `[COMMAND]` parameters as the `floyd run` command.

-This is most useful when you want to re-run a job, but override certain parameters of the job (like upgrading its instance type) or overriding the `[COMMAND]` that was used in the job.
+This is most useful when you want to restart/re-run a job, but override certain parameters of the job (like upgrading its instance type) or overriding the `[COMMAND]` that was used in the job.

 Below are a few examples.
-Each examples re-runs the `mckay/projects/mnist/1` job, but overrides different parts of the job:
+Each examples restarts/re-runs the `mckay/projects/mnist/1` job, but overrides different parts of the job:

 ```
 # Override the command